Casepin

 Illustrative

 On 5 December 2003, an explosion struck a regional electric train traveling from Kislovodsk to Mineralnye Vody as it departed the station in Yessentuki, Stavropol Krai, Russia.
 The blast killed at least 46 people and injured more than 170 others.
-According to the Wikipedia account of the incident, the explosion was caused by a suicide bomber carrying explosives equivalent to an estimated 7 kilograms (15 pounds) of TNT.
+The explosion was caused by a suicide bomber carrying explosives equivalent to an estimated 7 kilograms (15 pounds) of TNT.

 In the aftermath, responsibility for the attack was immediately attributed to Chechen terrorists.
 This suspicion was informed by a pattern of prior attacks on the same rail line, including a bombing on 3 September 2003 that killed 7 people and injured more than 80.
 Ibragim Israpilov, described as a former local official from Chechnya, was convicted in 2004 for organizing the September attack and sentenced to 20 years of imprisonment.
-The Wikipedia article notes that Israpilov is sometimes erroneously reported as being responsible for the December 5 bombing, but clarifies that this attribution is incorrect as it pertains to the September attack.
+Israpilov is sometimes erroneously reported as being responsible for the December 5 bombing, but this attribution is incorrect as it pertains to the September attack.

 The December bombing occurred amid a broader wave of suicide bombings and other terrorist attacks in and around Chechnya and Moscow during 2003, a pattern that contributed to the suspicion directed at Chechen militant groups following the Yessentuki attack.

-Despite the scale of casualties and the immediate suspicion of Chechen involvement, the Wikipedia article states that, as of February 2023, there had been no arrests or convictions specifically for the Yessentuki attack of 5 December 2003.
+Despite the scale of casualties and the immediate suspicion of Chechen involvement, as of February 2023, there had been no arrests or convictions specifically for the Yessentuki attack of 5 December 2003.
 This distinguishes the case from the earlier September 2003 attack on the same line, for which Israpilov was convicted.

 Key facts